KelvCodes/AI-Powered_Lost-And-Found/README.md

-# 🚨 Smart Neighborhood Watch 🏡
+# 🚨 AI-Powered Lost & Found 🔍

 ---
 A **real-time, accessible, and user-friendly** safety alert system for local communities.